razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
- - bug: erroneously we started to import metadata-generated code into solution again;
  - don't ignore notifications/requests on startup but queue and run them after initialization is done;
    - we're using file modifications otherwise made during initialization as we're working with incremental file changes now;
  - internally-forced timeout for codelens requests (sometimes those seem to take excessive time)?;